MarcSchneiderD/EchelleLayoutProgram2/README.md

 The main program is "MarcEchelle.mlapp" and runs in Matlabs App Designer.
 Or at least it should, if all required parts are included in Matlabs search path.

+'MarcEchelle_exported.m' and 'MarcEchelle_ITUChooser_exported.m' are the exported
+versions of the respective .mlapp files for better readability and easier tracking of changes.

 Help